Water is probably the most frustrating aspect of coffee brewing.

 Having been a water geek for quite a few years, I found it very intuitive to use the jug and adjust it to different beans.
 But of course, you can also leave it at the suggested setting and get good results.

-However, after my initial testing, I went to the other side of the country to stay with my dad for a few weeks.
-In his town, the water is notoriously hard, with a TDS of around 400.
+However, after my initial testing, I went to the other side of the country to visit my dad.
+In his town, the drinking water from the tap is notoriously hard, with a TDS of around 400.
 This is the case in many parts of Denmark.

 I knew that this was going to pose a more significant challenge to the Peak Filter.
 At first, the coffee still tasted excellent using tap water, but within 4-5 days, the jug started to develop a very unpleasant, almost fishy smell.
 This quickly started to become noticeable in the water as well.